Ganito Kami Noon... Paano Kayo Ngayon?: Cast

-Digital restoration
+Digital restoration and legacy

 The film was restored in 2013 by the ABS-CBN Film Archives and Central Digital Lab.
 It took 2,479 manual hours to restore the film and 80 hours for color grading.
 During its restoration, the film print has noticeable impairments such as heavy splices, scratches, and breathing.
 Joey Romero, son of Eddie Romero and cameo actor for the film, helped with the color grading process and was personally involved in its restoration and technical run.
 The only extant 35mm copy of the film was found in the collection of the Cultural Center of the Philippines and the ABS-CBN Film Restoration borrowed and used it for restoration.
 The original mono audio was lifted from the Betacam copy and restored and upgraded to stereo by ABS-CBN Audio Post.

+The film has been inscribed in the National Memory of the World Register of the Philippines.

 Television broadcast

 The digitally restored and remastered high-definition version of the film received a free-to-air television premiere on ABS-CBN on June 4, 2017, as a feature presentation for the network's Sunday late-night special presentation program Sunday's Best for coinciding the 119th anniversary of Philippine independence from Spain.
 The showing received a nationwide household rating of 2.8%, winning against GMA Network's broadcast of Diyos at Bayan, which attained a 0.9% rating.

 On September 2, 2018, ABS-CBN aired the film for the second time as part of the 42nd anniversary celebration of the film's release.
 The second broadcast of the film received a nationwide household rating of 2.0%, winning against GMA's broadcast of the episode of Diyos at Bayan, "SOGIE, Kailangan Pa Ba?" that attained a 0.6% rating.

 On June 30, 2019, ABS-CBN re-aired the film for the third time as a tribute to Eddie Garcia, who died on June 20 from a coma after an accident where he tripped on a cable wire during shooting for GMA Network's now-canceled drama Rosang Agimat.
-The film received a nationwide household rating of 1.6%, losing against GMA Network's showing of the 2003 Chinese action-adventure film, Warriors of Heaven and Earth that attained a rating of 3.2%.
+The film received a nationwide household rating of 1.6%, losing against GMA Network's showing of the 2003 Chinese action-adventure film, Warriors of Heaven and Earth which attained a rating of 3.2%.